kalda-co/kalda/posts/2021/jan/do-i-have-to-be-lgbtqia.md

 subtitle: "Who Kalda is for and why we are referral first",
 author: "Al Dee",
 tags: ["LGBTQIA", "Kalda", "inclusion"],
-description: "This article answers the questions: Why do you have to be LGBTQIA+?; Is Kalda for everyone?; Why isn't Kalda for everyone?; Why do you need to be invited to Kalda?; What if I don't have friends who are LGBTQIA+?; What if I am not out?; What if I need Kalda but have no one to invite me?",
+description: "This article answers the questions: Why do you have to be LGBTQIA+?; Is Kalda for everyone?; Why isn't Kalda for everyone?; Why do you need to be invited or referred to Kalda?; What if I don't have friends who are LGBTQIA+?; What if I am not out?; What if I need Kalda but have no one to invite me?",
 date: "2021-02-04",
 image: "/images/jon-tyson-hhq1Lxtuwd8-unsplash.jpg"
 }

 ---

+We get a lot of questions about our referral system, and who can use Kalda, and so we wanted to try to answer them.

 > I don't identify as LGBTQIA+, can I use Kalda?

-_A yes, you can, because a Kaldan who identfies as LGBTQIA+ has reccommended you anbd wants you in their community or more specifically in theor support network._
+_Yes, you can, because a Kaldan who identfies as LGBTQIA+ has reccommended you anbd wants you in their community or more specifically in theor support network._

-### kelda is for people who identify as LGBTQIA plus, and their communities and support networks.
+### Kalda is for people who identify as LGBTQIA plus, and their communities and support networks.

 > Isn't that everyone?